mirzafahad/mirzafahad.github.io/_posts/2020-10-31-halloween-mask.md

 tags: [pcb, halloween, mask, adafruit, arduino, TFT, LDR]
 comments: true
 ---
 Made a Halloween Mask decoration for my kid, using a couple of TFT displays and an LDR.
-She is really excited and horrified at the same time :D

 Checkout [this youtube link](https://youtu.be/H35RDPNnSZM) if you want to see how I made the mask.